robertjohanson93/fm-tools/README.md

 - Written in **TypeScript**
 - Styled using **Tailwind CSS**
 - UI Components from [**Shadcn UI**](https://ui.shadcn.com/)
+- Form validations using Zod

 ## Note on Performance

-[!WARNING]
+[!WARNING]<br>
+This app is using the unstable releases for Next.js 13 and React 18.
+The new router and app dir is still in beta and not production-ready.

+**Important**<br>
 This app is using the unstable releases for Next.js 13 and React 18.
 The new router and app dir is still in beta and not production-ready.

 ## Roadmap